LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 * influxServer = "hostname of Influx DB Server" - hostname only, no schema, no trailing slash!, e.g. "raspberrypi" or "192.168.178.4"
 * influxPort = 8086
 * influxDbName = "fritzbox"
+* loglevel = logging.INFO - set to one of the values listed under https://docs.python.org/3/library/logging.html#levels
+* logfilename = "fritz.log" - choose whatever filename you like

 The InfluxDB server and the database "fritzbox" have to exist already (well maybe not the database, it might get created on the first write attempt, I am not sure).
 I used the following influx command to create the InfluxDB: